Theneroc/inventory-management-system/README.md

 `expiration`: the date at which the item expires (YYYY-MM-DD)<br>

 #### Location:
-The location resource will provide information on where the items will be physically stored as well as contact information.
+The location resource will provide information on where the items will be physically stored as well as contact information.<br>

 `id`: primary key as an integer<br>
 `address`: physical location of the location instance as a string<br>